goats-9/aims-cs1023/README.md

 Submission for implementation of AIMS portal for CS1023 at IITH

 # Installation, Usage and Maintenance
-This program works only on Linux/macOS.
-It has been tested on Arch Linux and Ubuntu WSL.
+Works only on Linux/macOS.

+Tested on Arch Linux and WSL (Ubuntu and [Arch Linux](https://github.com/yuk7/ArchWSL)).
 If you're on Windows, get a VM or use the WSL.
 To install, open a terminal window, and type:

 `$ git clone https://github.com/goats-9/aims-cs1023.git && cd aims-cs1023`